schanur/cycle-breaker/README.md

 ## How does it work

 Cyclic referencing in a directed graph is easy to detect using a depth search algorithm.
-When entering a new file recursively, you check if the file has beed visited before.
+When entering a new file recursively, you check if the file has been visited before.
 If yes, a cycle is found.